owenizedd/bum/README.md

 ### Via npm/npx (Recommended)

-The easiest way to use Bum is via npm:
+The easiest way to use Bum is via npm (this may not work as still in development phase):

 ```bash
 # Use without installation